Bauhaus

+van der Rohe transformed the Bauhaus into a private school, and barred supporters of the previous' director Hannes Meyer from the school.

+Still, the Dessau campus was shuttered in 1932, after the Nazi party took over the local government of the Free State of Anhalt.

 Terms and concepts

 Several specific features are identified in the Bauhaus forms and shapes: simple geometric shapes like rectangles and spheres, without elaborate decorations.
 Buildings, furniture, and fonts often feature rounded corners, sometimes rounded walls, or curved chrome pipes.
 Some buildings are characterized by rectangular features, for example protruding balconies with flat, chunky railings facing the street, and long banks of windows.
 Some outlines can be defined as a tool for creating an ideal form, which is the basis of the architectural concept.

 Bauhaus and German modernism

 After Germany's defeat in World War I and the establishment of the Weimar Republic, a renewed liberal spirit allowed an upsurge of radical experimentation in all the arts, which had been suppressed by the old regime.
 Many Germans of left-wing views were influenced by the cultural experimentation that followed the Russian Revolution, such as constructivism.
 Such influences can be overstated: Gropius did not share these radical views, and said that Bauhaus was entirely apolitical.
 Just as important was the influence of the 19th-century English designer William Morris (1834–1896), who had argued that art should meet the needs of society and that there should be no distinction between form and function.
 Thus, the Bauhaus style, also known as the International Style, was marked by the absence of ornamentation and by harmony between the function of an object or a building and its design.

 However, the most important influence on Bauhaus was modernism, a cultural movement whose origins lay as early as the 1880s, and which had already made its presence felt in Germany before the World War, despite the prevailing conservatism.
 The design innovations commonly associated with Gropius and the Bauhaus—the radically simplified forms, the rationality and functionality, and the idea that mass production was reconcilable with the individual artistic spirit—were already partly developed in Germany before the Bauhaus was founded.
 The German national designers' organization Deutscher Werkbund was formed in 1907 by Hermann Muthesius to harness the new potentials of mass production, with a mind towards preserving Germany's economic competitiveness with England.
 In its first seven years, the Werkbund came to be regarded as the authoritative body on questions of design in Germany, and was copied in other countries.
 Many fundamental questions of craftsmanship versus mass production, the relationship of usefulness and beauty, the practical purpose of formal beauty in a commonplace object, and whether or not a single proper form could exist, were argued out among its 1,870 members (by 1914).